 Marketing before your event is vital to get people to attend but it shouldn’t stop there.
 Capitalize on your attendees by generating social engagement with authentic user-generated content.

 84% of event organizers said that audience engagement solutions are the biggest trend in maximizing the event experience.

-Solutions such as live messaging through event apps, networking capabilities through LinkedIn integrations, and live social media walls are among some of the ways event marketers are taking advantage of a captured audience.
+Event social media marketing solutions such as live messaging through event apps, networking capabilities through LinkedIn integrations, and live social media walls are among some of the ways event marketers are taking advantage of a captured audience.

 For example, a live social media wall at an event motivates people to capture photos and posts around your event hashtag for the chance to see themselves displayed on the big screen.
 All of these natural, user generated posts are also visible on social media where other fans can see what they’re missing out on.